 In Wisconsin battery can be a misdemeanor or felony-level criminal charge.
 Aggravated battery is one example of felony battery.
 It’s important to have an experienced criminal defense attorney on your side when facing criminal charges, especially when those charges are felonies.
-Our Milwaukee criminal defense law firm, Meyer Van Severen, S.C., defends all criminal accusations in Wisconsin.
+Our Milwaukee criminal defense law firm, Van Severen Law Office, defends all criminal accusations in Wisconsin.
 Top criminal defense attorneys, Matthew R. Meyer and Benjamin T. Van Severen are available to discuss aggravated battery defense at (414) 270-0202.
 If you are charged with another battery offense, such as substantial battery, also give us a call.

 Aggravated battery has two versions, one “with intent to cause bodily harm” and the other “with intent to cause great bodily harm.